 That said, you will have to turn off the generator to refuel it.
 Most gas-powered generators could run for up to 24 hours or more, depending on the make, size, and load.

-Conversely, a propane-powered generator can run longer even without turning it off.
+Conversely, a propane-powered generator can run longer without needing to be turned off.
 For example, a generator with an unlimited refueling system will stay for up to 200 hours.